sam-grant/election-predictor/README.md

 3. **Sample size is a limitation.** With only 17 observations, models are constrained by limited training data despite using LOOCV and shallow architectures to prevent overfitting.

-4. **Feature engineering improved performance substantially.** Interaction terms captured complex relationships between economic variables, whilst feature selection reduced noise.
-Baseline performance of 58–71% improved to 88.2% through systematic optimisation.
+4. **Feature engineering, not hyperparameter tuning, improved performance substantially.** Interaction terms drove the largest gains (65% → 88%), whilst hyperparameter optimization contributed minimally (0-6% for three models).
+This suggests the signal comes from the features themselves rather than model complexity, reducing overfitting concerns common with small datasets.

 5. **Exceptional political circumstances override economic signals.** Both misclassifications (2016 Trump, 1976 Carter) involved unique political contexts — populist movements and post-Watergate upheaval — that macro socioeconomic indicators cannot capture.